tejacques/es-safe-navigation/README.md

 conditional ? (['foo']?['map']) : fallback
 ```

+Because of this ambiguity, the addition of the operator would likely break existing minified code, which is a nonstarter.

 ### Further discussion

 This github repo is a summary/amalgamation of discussions that have taken place in multiple locations.
 Here is a list of the primary sources: